acochetti/bitwisegame/README.md

 ### Add more question types ###
 Right now the game consists of AND and OR operations but my original intention for this game was to test bitmasking knowledge.

+### Clean up breadboard routing ###
+The wiring is pretty messy right now.
+In particular it's difficult to access the switches so it'd be a good idea to link the ground rails together so I can use both sides.

 ### Edit and publish current documentation ###
 I have a few pages documenting my progress from the beginning, as well as photos of the breadboard prototype that I would like to clean up and present here.